Geri McClymont holds an MEd and has taught English language learners for over a decade.

 10. Seize Teachable Moments

 Impromptu teachable moments are priceless learning opportunities.
 They come unannounced but are timely opportunities to teach new vocabulary.

-For example: you come across a word in a text you didn’t introduce before reading the text.
-Or a student uses a word in an oral sentence and another student asks what the word means.
+- A student uses a word in an oral sentence and another student asks what the word means.

 Jump on it!
 Don’t let the opportunity pass.
 Google the word with images and display them on the classroom screen.
 Or write the word on the board along with a quick sketch of its meaning, adding gestures and body language to help explain it.

 Apply the word to a real-life experience you had.
 Students love hearing about your life stories!
 They’re much more likely to remember what the word means when you make a personal connection to it.